 Her interests include investigating topics such as criminal and juvenile justice, education, and public health from an ecological perspective.
 She is also interested in understanding and revealing the interconnections within systems and works to provide quality research that informs decision-makers about these intricacies.

 Ms. Haight has been involved with multiple topics at PPA including criminal and juvenile justice, education and workforce, and healthy communities.
-Her work includes tasks in research design, implementation, and data collection and analysis as well as project coordination, focus group facilitation and interviewing, and interpreting and reporting.
+Her work includes tasks in research design, data collection and analysis, project coordination, focus group facilitation, interviewing, and interpreting and reporting.
 She has worked on evaluations for philanthropic as well as state and federally funded programs.
 Ms. Haight also helps instruct and coordinate the Advancing Community Empowerment and Social Justice (ACES) laboratory at Michigan State University, that aims to understand how social determinants contribute to inequity in underserved communities, and investigate the community processes that facilitate positive social and environmental change.
-Prior to working with PPA, Ms. Haight was a field liaison for the Adolescent and Diversion Program at Michigan State University, instructing and coordinating undergraduate students in qualitative research methods and interviewing with adjudicated youth.
+Prior to working with PPA, Ms. Haight was a field liaison for the Adolescent and Diversion Program (ADP) at Michigan State University, instructing and coordinating undergraduate students in qualitative research methods and interviewing with adjudicated youth.

 Clients value her ability to relate with others and her willingness to assist projects at any stage in order to produce quality research.